WICG/compression-dictionary-transport/README.md

 ## Open Questions

-1. Should there be a way to delete dictionaries deeper in the tree? i.e. `/dictionary` wants to replace `/dir1/xxx/dictionary2`.
+1. Should there be a way to delete dictionaries deeper in the tree? e.g. `/dictionary` wants to replace `/dir1/xxx/dictionary2`.
 Otherwise the specificity rules will pick dictionary2 until it is purged from cache.

 ## Examples